cs-uh-3260/s25-i1-gitpractice-vsharkovski/ARTICLE.md

 SQLite is different and they basically call it 'a replacement for `fopen`.'
 Basically, it is extremely light-weight and can be included anywhere as a header-only C library or through another language API.
 It doesn't have many features, but it's extremely fast.
-They call it a replacement for fopen because it is almost as fast and works with SQL.
+They call it a replacement for `fopen` because it is almost as fast and works with SQL.
-In other words, you can make a database for your application, and it is extremely lightweight and takes minimal setup.
+In other words, you can make a database for your application, and SQLite facilitates this while being light-weight and taking minimal setup.
 It seems ideal for small applications.

 With this context in mind, I encourage you to read the article. *My favorite facts are 1, 9, 14, and 17.*

+## Proof Reading

+Article checked for typos.